How to Learn From Your Mistakes: 7 Steps to Growth

 It’s frustrating, but it’s OK.
 The goal is progress, not perfection.
 When you relapse, move back through steps 1-5 with a light heart and self-compassion.

 It takes time to learn new behaviours, and when we regress, it doesn't mean all our effort has been for nothing.
 All growth is messy, and growing pains are normal.
-Your trial and error is a necessary part of changing something important, in a way that you can sustain.
+Your trial and error is necessary to change something important in a way you can sustain.

 Keep going.